-(U.S. Copyright Act - 17 U.S.C. §§ 101-1332)

-- 31. Plaintiff hereby incorporates by this reference each and every allegation contained in the preceding paragraphs as though fully set forth herein. - 32.
-Defendants' conduct infringes upon Plaintiff's exclusive rights of reproduction and distribution that are protected under the Copyright Act. - 33.
-Each Defendant knew, should have known, or had some constructive knowledge that their acts constituted copyright infringement. - 34.
-Defendants' conduct was willful within the meaning of the Copyright Act: intentional, and with indifference to the Plaintiff's rights.
-Defendants' active participation on the same BitTorrent swarm relating to the unique File containing the Video make this fact abundantly clear. - 35.
-Plaintiff has been damaged by Defendants' conduct including, but not limited to, economic and reputation losses.
-Plaintiff continues to be damaged by such conduct, and has no adequate remedy at law to compensate Plaintiff for all of the past, and possibly future, damages stemming from Defendants' conduct.
-In fact, further irreparable harm to Plaintiff's copyrights and exclusive rights is imminent without Court intervention.
-Without restrictions, these infringers will run rampant.
+30. Plaintiff hereby incorporates by reference each and every allegation contained in the preceding paragraphs as if fully set forth fully herein.

+31. Defendants' conduct infringes upon Plaintiff's exclusive rights of reproduction and distribution that are protected under the Copyright Act.

+32. Each Defendant knew or had constructive knowledge that their acts constituted copyright infringement.

+33. Defendants' conduct was willful within the meaning of the Copyright Act: intentional, and with indifference to the Plaintiff's rights.

+34. Plaintiff has been damaged by Defendants' conduct, including but not limited to economic and reputation losses.
+Plaintiff continues to be damaged by such conduct, and has no adequate remedy at law to compensate the Plaintiff for all of the possible damages stemming from the Defendants' conduct.

-- 36. Plaintiff hereby reserves the right, pursuant to 17 U.S.C. § 504(c), to elect to recover statutory damages for each infringement, in lieu of seeking recovery of actual damages. - 37.
-As Defendants' infringement was intentional and willful, the Plaintiff is entitled to an award of statutory damages, exemplary damages, attorneys' fees, and the costs of the suit.
+35. Plaintiff hereby reserves the right, pursuant to 17 U.S.C. § 504(c), to elect to recover statutory damages for each infringement, in lieu of seeking recovery of actual damages.

+36. As Defendants' infringement was intentional and willful, the Plaintiff is entitled to an award of statutory damages, exemplary damages, attorneys' fees, and the costs of the suit.